Fo2sh88/My-personal-portfolio-/README.md

 - **Active Navigation** - Navigation links highlight based on your current scroll position for better UX
 - **Smooth Scrolling** - Click any navigation item for smooth, animated scrolling to that section
 - **Mobile Optimized** - Touch-friendly interface that works perfectly on phones and tablets
+- **Accessibility** - Built with semantic HTML and keyboard navigation support

+## 🎯 Project Highlights

+This portfolio demonstrates:
+- Clean, semantic HTML5 structure
+- Modern CSS3 with CSS variables for theming
+- Vanilla JavaScript without heavy frameworks
+- Responsive design that works on all screen sizes
+- Performance-optimized with minimal dependencies

 ## 📞 Connect With Me